 As you can see with the plugin I just activated, there are no settings to enable upon installation.
 However, this plugin’s descriptions tab has tips on how to use the plugin and reference links to help with using it correctly.

 If you need more information about a plugin that you just installed, Google is a great tool for finding websites and tutorials.
 This is a great way to not only understand how to use the plugin but exactly everything that it is capable of.
 The WPtouch plugin plugin is the best plugin to convert a desktop theme into a mobile theme.
+However, I recommend using a mobile responsive theme and every theme on this blog is a mobile responsive one.
+Means no plugin required.
+For an example of this view WPOutcast on your smart phone or IPAD.

 If this tutorial has been helpful in any way, please consider sharing it online with your followers.